durka/HallMonitor/README.md

 Future Plans
 ------------
+1. Comment the code more
-1. Remove the above limitations
+2. Remove the above limitations
-2. Enhance the view cover lockscreen:
+3. Enhance the view cover lockscreen:
     - Either modify cLock, or make a new lockscreen widget, that crams more information into the space you can see through the view cover
     - Make the lockscreen, or just a fullscreen activity, come up immediately when you close the cover instead of turning the screen off and back on (this could supersede the previous point)
-3. Add options to support other S4-specific things:
+4. Add options to support other S4-specific things:
     - Keep the screen on while the camera can see your eyes
     - Air gestures?
 I never used them myself and don't know exactly how they work, but maybe people want them…
     - Smart scroll/pause? (see above point)